OrchardCMS/OrchardCore/README.md

 ```

 Docker images and parameters can be found at <https://hub.docker.com/u/orchardproject/>.
 See [our Docker documentation](https://docs.orchardcore.net/en/latest/docs/topics/docker/) for more details, especially if you're new to Docker.

+## Help and Support

+Do you need some help with Orchard Core?
+Don't worry, there are ways to get help from the community:

+- Did you find a bug or have a feature request?
+Open an issue [in the issue tracker](https://github.com/OrchardCMS/OrchardCore/issues).
+- Do you have a question about how to do something with Orchard Core, or would like a second opinion on your code?
+Open [a discussion](https://github.com/OrchardCMS/OrchardCore/discussions).

 ## Contributing